gaperton/Type-R/docsource/06_API_by_feature/01_Aggregation_tree.md

 }
 ```

 All nested records and collections are *aggregated* by default and behave as integral parts of the containing record.
-Aggregated attributes are _exclusively owned_ by the record, and taken with it together form an _ownerhip tree_.
+Aggregated attributes are _exclusively owned_ by the record, and taken with it together form an _ownership tree_.
 Many operations are performed recursively on aggregated elements:

 - They are created when the owner record is created.
 - They are cloned when the record is cloned.